alexanderaleskin/Telegram_web_app/drive_bot_webui/README.md

 # Telegram Store bot UI

 The frontend is written using React.
-For local development, you need to specify the backend URL in the file:
+For local development, you need to specify next variables in `src.config.js`:

-`src.config.js : serverURL`
+1. `serverURL`  - url for backend server
+2. `telegramBotUsername` - Bot username

+Don't forget to change these variables to production one when you build the project.

 The following text is the standard react instruction.